Lambert Mascarenhas: Death

+Works

 Mascarenhas authored several books, including the novel Sorrowing Lies My Land, published in 1955.
 This work of fiction was based in the anti-Portuguese movement launched by the Indian politician Rammanohar Lohia.

 Mascarenhas' other works include The First City, In the Womb of Saudade, The Greater Tragedy and Heartbreak Passage.

 Awards

 Mascarenhas was awarded the Laxmidas Borkar Memorial Award for journalism for 2004.
-He was also awarded Goa's highest civilian award, the Gomant Vibhushan.
+He was also awarded Goa's highest civilian award, the Gomant Vibhushan, in 2014.

 He was awarded Padma Shri, the fourth highest civilian award of India, in 2015.